Fears

 7/10 | |

-A basic first-person shooter, a bit dull compared to Doom, obviously.
+A first person shooter, rudimentary and somewhat bland when compared to Doom, obviously.

-However, considering what was available on the Amiga at the time, the execution seems fine to me.
-I quite like the bizarre design of the monsters and the eerie soundtrack (although discreet).
-Also, the intro music reminds me of the soundtrack of the movie Scanners.
-If that doesn’t set the mood for you, I don’t know what will!
+Nevertheless, compared to what was available on Amiga at the time, I find the execution quite decent.
+I rather like the bizarre monster design and the unsettling (albeit subtle) soundtrack.
+Moreover, the the intro music reminds me of the Scanners. film score.
+If that doesn’t set the mood, I don’t know what will!

-The icing on the cake is that the game comes with a very well-made level editor and a save function (passwords for the CD32 version, which I wouldn’t recommend, by the way).
+The cherry on top is that the game comes with a very well-made level editor and a save function (password system for the CD32 version, which I don’t recommend, by the way).

-First off, the control setup is problematic, especially when it comes to sidestepping.
-You can work around this on an emulator: in the “Input” tab, I’ve mapped the “Alt” keys to the arrow keys.
-This way, I can play with my mouse and keyboard like in modern games.
+First off, the control configuration is problematic, particularly for strafing.
+This can be remedied on an emulator: in the “Input” tab, I mapped the “Alt” buttons to the keyboard arrows.
+Thus, I can play with my mouse and keyboard as in modern games.

-Secondly, from level 2 onwards, you spend your time falling into pits full of lava, from which there’s no escape without losing a life.
-For this reason, I suggest skipping the “infinite health” mode…
+Secondly, from level 2 onwards, you spend your time falling into lava-filled pits, from which it’s impossible to escape without losing a life.
+For this reason, I suggest you do without the “infinite energy” mode…

-Yeah, I use the cheat codes!
-What?
+Yeah, I play with cheat codes!
+What of it then?
 You talkin’ to me?
+Oh yeah?

-One last complaint for the road: the weapon animations and the “special effects” really leave something to be desired.
-For example, I don’t recall seeing a single explosion.
-It’s pretty embarrassing when you’re carrying a bazooka!
+One last complaint for the road: the weapon animations and “special effects” are truly wanting.
+For instance, I can’t recall witnessing a single explosion.
+Quite disappointing when you’re lugging around a bazooka!

 |